Get

 Training

-Male dogs can be harder to train than females, and it’s thought that this is because of how much longer it takes for male dogs to mature.
+Male dogs can be harder to train than females, and it’s thought that this is due to how much longer it takes for them to mature.
+Many male dogs are also known for their boisterous, zany personalities, which might make it more challenging for them to focus during training.

-But bear in mind this is just a generalization, and you’ll likely find some male dogs easier to train than some female dogs.
+But bear in mind that this is just a generalization, and you’ll likely find some male dogs easier to train than some female dogs.

 a male brindle cane corso dog standing on grass